xcp-ng/xcp-ng-org/docs/install.md

 #### 13. Supplemental packs and end of install

-Not relevent in almost all cases.
+Not relevant in almost all cases.
 Skip it:

 ![](https://xcp-ng.org/assets/img/screenshots/install20.png)

 ![](https://xcp-ng.org/assets/img/screenshots/install21.png)

 :::tip
-"Completing installation" is in fact building all kernel modules and initramfs.
-It can takes time.
+"Completing installation" is in fact installing the bootloader and building the initramfs.
+It can take time.
 :::

 ![](https://xcp-ng.org/assets/img/screenshots/install22.png)